SERVICE | PROFESSIONALISM | RESULTS

 Toronto Criminal Harassment Lawyer Michael Juskey can help you avoid jail and a criminal record.
 Criminal Harassment is a serious criminal offence which is set out in section 264 of the Criminal Code of Canada.
-The offence essentially criminalizes unwanted communication and/or contact from another individual.
-Criminal Harassment is a charge that is commonly laid during the breakdown of a relationship – be it romance or business.
+The offence essentially criminalizes unwanted communication and/or contact from another individual and is a charge that is commonly laid during the breakdown of a relationship – be it romance or business.
 The charge is also laid in circumstances where a complainant does not wish to establish a relationship with a persistent accused.
 Annoying, repetitive behaviour is generally insufficient to attract criminal liability.

 The crown attorney must prove beyond a reasonable doubt that the complainant was harassed, and that the accused was aware of this fact (or reckless/wilfully blind).
 It’s also very important to mention that the crown attorney must prove that the complainant had fear for his/her safety of the the safety of someone they know, AND that the fear is reasonable in the circumstances.
 The Criminal Code of Canada sets out four different types of prohibited conduct which may lead the police to investigate and subsequently lay a Criminal Harassment charge.
 Call 416-428-2870 speak with a criminal harassment lawyer now.